 Guildford Museum Blog

-Whether you are a museum geek, historian, local explorer or just browsing the web - read our monthly blog and discover more about all things museum related.
+Whether you are a museum geek, historian, local explorer or just browsing the web - read our blog and discover more about all things museum related.
 We'll be telling you all about what we get up to; from work behind the scenes to setting up exhibitions, meeting interesting people, highlighting amazing objects and keeping you up to date with our projects.

 As Guildford Museum's Collections Manager, I love researching the stories behind our collection of baby caps, which date from the late 1600s to the early 1900s.
 This first part of a two-part blog post looks at just a few of the 100 caps in our collection and the amazing work that went into making them.